Libera-Chat/libera-chat.github.io/privacy.md

 - Nickname on the Libera Chat IRC network
 - E-mail address
 - IP address/hostname
+- Name and version of the software you use to connect to us
 - Name and project affiliation
 - Other information about your role, including if you volunteer for us
 - Data regarding our interactions with you